<< <%SKIN-STRTRANS-SYNTOC%> >>

 Note: Any arguments that a report (custom or built-in) prompts you for will not be saved with the memorized report.
 You will be re-prompted for those arguments when you run the memorized report in the future.

-Either Memorize button will prompt you for a name to save the report as.
+All of the Memorize buttons will prompt you for a name to save the report as, and an optional Description.
 Enter a name that will help you remember what the report is for.
+The window looks like this:

-In some cases the Memorize button's Save As window will show a suggested name.
+In some cases the Memorize button's Name and Description for Memorized Report window will show a suggested name.
 In particular, if you are replaying a previously memorized report, or have memorized the same report previously in the same session, the previously used name will be shown.
-If that is not the case, and the report has a title, a version of the title (with any characters that are illegal in filenames removed) will be used as the suggested name.
+For a previously memorized report with an existing Description, that will also be shown.
+If the report was not previously memorized, and the report has a title, a version of the title (with any characters that are illegal in filenames removed) will be used as the suggested name.
 You can of course change any suggested name to anything else that you want to use.
 One thing to be particularly careful of is not overwriting previously saved reports with a different report with the same name.
 The program does warn you if you are using the same name a second time, which gives you a chance to change your mind.

 Re-running Memorized Reports

 To re-run a previously memorized report, use the Reports ⇒ Memorized Reports menu option.
-That brings up the following window:
+That brings up the following window (with one sample memorized report displayed in the list, in this case):

 The normal usage is then to select the report from the drop-down list, and then click the default button, Run, or press Enter which does the same thing.
 Any required arguments will then be prompted for, and then the report will be displayed in the normal report-viewing window.
 If it was saved with custom sorts or filters, they will also be executed.

-If the report came from the SQL Select window, rather than being a built-in report, and you wish to edit it further in the SQL Select window, check the checkbox at the top of this window ("Display reports memorized from the Database ⇒ SQL Select window in that window ...") before selecting and running the report.
+If the report came from the SQL Select window, rather than being a built-in report, and you wish to edit it further in the SQL Select window, check the checkbox at the top of this window ("Display reports memorized from the Database ⇒ SQL Select or Reports ⇒ Custom Reports windows in those windows ...") before clicking Run.
 It will then be displayed in that window, as you indicated.
 That would allow you to edit the SQL, Report Type, Orientation, and/or Title as desired before running it.
 (And if you do make changes, you might then want to re-memorize it, with the same or a different name.)

-When you are finished with a memorized report in the reports-viewing or SQL Select window, you will be returned back to this Memorized Reports window.
+When you are finished with a memorized report in the reports-viewing, SQL Select or Custom Reports windows, you will be returned back to this Memorized Reports window.
 You can then run another memorized report, or close this window with the Close button or ESC.

 If you find that you have a report that you no longer need in this database, after selecting it from the Selected Report drop-down list, you can click Delete to delete it (after a confirmation).